jason-zhuo/jason-zhuo.github.io/about/index.md

 Topic: Traffic analysis and classification

->####Description: We implemented a new multi granularity traffic analyzing platform, which has the advantage to extract hidden features exist among flows or packets.
-Future works include revising current platform and adding more plugins into our platform, such as botnet detection plugins, anonymous traffic analyze plugins etc.
+>####Description: We implemented a new multi-granularity traffic analyzing platform, which has the advantage to extract hidden features exist among flows or packets.
+Future works include revising current platform and adding more plugins into our platform, such as botnet detection plugins, anonymous traffic analyze plugins etc. Currently, we are studying the architecture of ntopng, to make a web interface to our system.

 ![image](/assets/images/loc.png)

 Topic: Data field Clustering